Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 \subsection{Boundary Exact Sequences}

-The previous sections establish that structural boundaries are intrinsic, inevitable, stratified, and finitely detectable.
-We now show that boundaries admit a \emph{canonical exact description} that organizes rigidity and failure into a single algebraic object.
+The previous sections establish that structural boundaries are intrinsic, stratified, and finitely detectable within the standing admissibility framework.
+We now show that boundaries admit a \emph{natural exact description} that organizes rigidity and failure into a single algebraic object.

 The key observation is that, although canonical extension fails at a boundary, it does so in a controlled manner.
 What survives is a maximal rigid subphase, and what fails is captured by a universal quotient.
 Together, these form an exact sequence that governs both rigidity persistence and deformation obstruction.